andywag/NeuralHDL/docs/introduction/background.md

 There are many parts of the design process that can be automated but architecture is an inherently creative process requiring human intervention.
-Tools are good at low level optimization but suffer when it comes to large processing.
+Tools are good at low level optimization but suffer when it comes to larger level optimization and partitioning.

 As a signal processing/hardware architect, I want a convenient way to describe the design without giving up control of how the architecture is mapped.
 Most tools including the current C++